 Cold pressure washers are the type you most commonly see people using at home and with good reason.
 The initial cost is generally much cheaper than the hot water kind because their simple design cost less to manufacture.
 Another bonus of this is that there are less things that can get worn or break down so you save on maintenance costs too.

 Their simpler design means that this type of pressure washer is the easiest and most straight forward to use.
-Because there is a lot of competition on the market for cold water pressure washers, they tend to come with a lot of accessories included such as patio cleaners and different lances and nozzles.
+Because there is a lot of competition on the market for cold water pressure washers, they tend to come with a lot of pressure washer accessories included such as patio cleaners and different lances and nozzles.
 These all vary in effectiveness and quality but it’s not hard to get yourself a good cleaning package at a decent price if you shop around a little.

 Cold water pressure washers tend to be available in higher pressures than their hot water counterparts as the lack of heat means they need that extra power more.